-- information provided by the pesticide's manufacturer or supplier (for example, the material safety data sheet (MSDS), also known as the product hazard data sheet or material hazard data sheet (MHDS)); - the schedules to the COSHH regulations (see the HSC 'General approved code of practice on the COSHH Regulations', COP 29 for more information) and HSE's publication EH 40: 'Occupational exposure limits' (this sets out the acceptable levels for exposure by breathing which apply to some active ingredients used in pesticides); - other relevant guidance material on using pesticides published by HSC, HSE, Defra, PSD and other authorities: and - technical, scientific or legal information in relevant trade and professional publications.
+- information provided by the pesticide's manufacturer or supplier (for example, the material safety data sheet (MSDS), also known as the product hazard data sheet or material hazard data sheet (MHDS); - HSC 'General approved code of practice on the COSHH Regulations', COP 29 for more information) and HSE's publication EH 40: 'Occupational exposure limits' (this sets out the acceptable levels for exposure by breathing which apply to some active ingredients used in pesticides); - other relevant guidance material on using pesticides published by HSC, HSE, Defra, PSD and other authorities; and - trade and professional publications.
 Use any of your own previous experience of work with the pesticides.